SOC 2 Certification: Cost, Process, and Training (2026)

 A SOC 2 report is the output of an independent audit conducted by a licensed CPA (Certified Public Accountant) firm.
 The auditor evaluates your organisation's controls against one or more of the five Trust Service Criteria (TSC): Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 The result is an attestation report that you can share with customers, partners, and regulators to demonstrate your security posture.

-SOC 2 has become the de facto standard for SaaS companies, cloud service providers, and managed service organisations — particularly those serving US enterprise customers.
+SOC 2 has become the de facto standard for SaaS companies, cloud service providers, and managed service organisations, particularly those serving US enterprise customers.
 Australian technology companies expanding into North American markets increasingly need SOC 2 reports as a condition of winning enterprise contracts and passing vendor due diligence processes.

-SOC 2 Trust Service Criteria
+The five Trust Service Criteria

 The five Trust Service Criteria form the foundation of every SOC 2 audit.
 Security is mandatory for all SOC 2 reports; the remaining four are included based on your organisation's services and customer commitments.